I sat at my desk with a feeling of dread in the pit of my stomach. How do I raise enough gifts to meet our year-end fundraising goal?

 Enhance Your Fundraising at an Upcoming Virtual Workshop

-- Raise More Money from More Donors (December 10): The foundation of every successful fundraising program is donors who continue to give to your nonprofit year after year.
+Raise More Money from Fewer Donors (September 30): The foundation of every successful fundraising program is donors who continue to give to your nonprofit year after year.
 In this high-energy virtual workshop, you’ll learn how to transform your annual giving program from good to great for lasting impact.

 Sara Leonard, MBA, CFRE, is a solutions-oriented advancement professional with more than 25 years of experience in nonprofit development and administration.
 Her company, the Sara Leonard Group, provides consulting, coaching and training to fundraisers, CEOs and nonprofit board members.
 Prior to launching her consultancy in 2015, Sara worked in the nonprofit sector raising funds for health care, educational and cultural organizations.
 She is also a former employee of the Nonprofit Leadership Center and continues to facilitate classes in fund development for NLC.
 Sara is widely considered an expert in crisis fundraising and has guided organizations through capital campaigns, both large and small.
 She received her bachelor’s degree in business administration from the University of Tampa and an MBA from the University of South Florida.
 She’s a Certified Fundraising Executive and has been named as a Master Trainer by the Association of Fundraising Professionals.
 Sara serves on the board of directors of the Suncoast Chapter of the Association of Fundraising Professionals and New Tampa Young Life.
 She lives in Tampa with her husband and two children.